Sirraide/clopts/README.md

 to the callback in the form of a `void*`.
 Furthermore, the parser will pass the option name and value (if there is one) to the callback as `std::string_view`s.

+A `func` option can occur multiple times.

+The following is an example of how to use the `func` option type:
 ```c++
 int x = 42;
 static void print_42_and_exit(void* arg, std::string_view, std::string_view) {